-Wookiefoot is a band, a Non-Profit 501C3 Charity Organization (www.bethechangecharities.org), a circus, a philosophy, and a community of globe trekking bliss junkies and believers that are the fuel to keep this Tribadelic Spaceship going!
-Their charity organization (with the support of their community) has donated over $500,000 to third world relief efforts.
-Wookiefoot invites their community home every September… when they host and headline their own Global Conscious Gathering called Shangri~La Festival at Harmony Park in Southern MN.
+Wookiefoot is a band, a non-profit charity organization (BeTheChangeCharities.org), a circus, a philosophy, and a community of globe trekking bliss junkies and believers that are the fuel to keep this Tribadelic Spaceship going!
+Their charity organization (with the support of their community) has donated over $600,000 to international relief efforts, as well as other environmental and social justice causes.
+Wookiefoot invites their community home every September… when they host and headline their own Global Conscious Gathering called Shangri~La Festival at Harmony Park in southern Minnesota.

-Wookiefoot’s live sets are an always inspiring and entertaining barrage of sonic and visual stimulation.
+Wookiefoot’s live sets are an entertaining barrage of sonic and visual stimulation.
 The fast paced circus like set has been called “Short Attention Span Musical Theater”.
 These live performances are a one of a kind experience that mixes Reggae, World Beat, Hip Hop, Irish, Funk, Folk, Rock & more with a large band featuring everything from a vintage Hammond Organ to Bag Pipes!
-Combine that with a mind-blowing stage show that may include anything (such as a light show, projection, costumes, fire, dancers, aerialists, magic, clowns, puppets, etc)… and you better buckle up!
-Welcome… and thank you for riding Wookiefoot!”
+Combine that with a mind-blowing stage show that may include anything (such as a wild light show, projection, costumes, fire, dancers, aerialists, magic, clowns, puppets, etc)

 REED GRIMM TRIO